Roddam Narasimha

 Roddam Narasimha FRS (20 July 1933 – 14 December 2020) was an Indian aerospace scientist and fluid dynamicist.
 He was a professor of Aerospace Engineering at the Indian Institute of Science (1962–1999), director of the National Aerospace Laboratories (1984–1993) and the chairman of the Engineering Mechanics Unit at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR, 2000–2014).
 He was the DST Year-of-Science Chair Professor at JNCASR and concurrently held the Pratt & Whitney Chair in Science and Engineering at the University of Hyderabad.
-Narasimha was awarded the Padma Vibhushan, India's second-highest civilian award, in 2013. for his contributions to advance India's aerospace technology.
+Narasimha was awarded the Padma Vibhushan, India's second-highest civilian award, in 2013 for his contributions to advance India's aerospace technology.

 Early life

 Narasimha was born on 20 July 1933.
-He was born in a Telugu family tracing its origins to Roddam, a village in the Anantapur district of Andhra Pradesh.
+He was born in a Kannada family tracing its origins to Roddam, a village in the Anantapur district of Andhra Pradesh.
 His father, R.L.
 Narasimhaiah, was a professor of physics in Bangalore's Central College, and was also a Kannada language science writer with a focus on physics and astronomy.

 Narasimha completed his schooling at Acharya Pathasala in the Gandhi Bazaar neighbourhood of Bangalore.
-He obtained his graduate degree in mechanical engineering from University Visvesvaraya College of Engineering in Bangalore, which was affiliated with Mysore University.
+He obtained his graduate degree in mechanical engineering from University of Visvesvaraya College of Engineering in Bangalore, which was affiliated with Mysore University.
 During this time he visited the Tata Institute (now known as the Indian Institute of Science), where the Spitfire aircraft displayed in the aeronautical department caught his interest.
-After his graduation in 1953, while he was encouraged by his family members to accept a job with the Indian Railways or with Burmah Shell, he went on to join the Indian Institute of Science in Bangalore for his master's degree in engineering, which he completed in 1955.
+After his graduation in 1953, while he was encouraged by his family members to accept a job with the Indian Railways or with Burmah Shell, but he went on to join the Indian Institute of Science in Bangalore for his master's degree in engineering, which he completed in 1955.
 During this time he worked with Satish Dhawan, who later chaired the Indian Space Research Organisation.
-He then went to the United States to complete his doctorate in 1961 under Hans Liepmann at the California Institute of Technology.
+He then went to the United States to complete his PhD in 1961 under Hans Liepmann at the California Institute of Technology.